lucasbasquerotto/ext-cloud/tasks/cdn/README.md

     api_key: "<fastly_api_key>"
 ```

-The service `service_cdn` above will make requests to :
+The service `cdn_service` above will make requests to :

 - `mydomain1.<fastly_domain>` return status `200` with the content `Test Ok`.
 - `mydomain2.<fastly_domain>` go to `http://1.2.3.4:80`.